Putting yourself forwards as a School Officer

 You can download a copy of the expenses form here, and then send it to elections@uwsunion.org.uk.

+3. Once we have received your request, we will pay you the money.
 Failure to follow this process, or spending above the allocated allowance, will result in you not receiving your money, and a referral being made to the Deputy Returning Officer for Breach of the Rules.
 A failure to follow these rules may result in you being disqualified from the election, so please do ensure that you follow the above processes.

 Websites